-Algae, including blue-green algae (aka cyanobacteria), is a normal inhabitant of many water environments.
-Certain conditions, such as high temperatures and elevated nutrient concentrations allow algae to grow more rapidly than usual creating mats or blooms.
-Most algae is harmless; however, some species of blue-green algae can produce toxins which create health effects for humans and animals.
+Algae, including blue-green algae (aka cyanobacteria), can be normally found in many water environments, such as the Russian River.
+When high temperatures and increased nutrient levels in the water occur, algae can grow more rapidly than normal.
+This creates blooms of algae that may cluster together to look like a mat floating on the surface of the water..
+Most algae is harmless; however, some species of blue-green algae can produce toxins that can potentially harm the health of humans and animals.

 Download 2018 test results - all locations